micleners/cypress-retro/Blogs/2-HowWeUseCypress.md

 ```

 ### Our Team Workflow
+Every team has different dynamics and processes around quality assurance and development.
 We've found that writing E2E tests has bolstered communication on our team, particularly tightening our dev-to-QA feedback loop.

 At the beginning of each story, developers and testing come together to whiteboard a story around acceptance criteria.
 If needed, developers will have a separate technical implementation whiteboarding session.